 A simple protocol for learning, skill sharing, and building connections, with respect for people's agency.

 Ask someone, "would you be willing to help me with ...?"
 The person asked accepts or declines with a simple "yes" or "no".

 Invite a peer to give you some constructive feedback on:

-People support each other to learn and grow in the roles and groups they serve.
+Support each other to learn and grow in the roles and groups you serve in.

 The role keeper — or group — leads the peer review by setting up the process and speaking first in each step.

 Ensure to invite people with complementing perspectives to contribute to the review, and a facilitator.